CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_update.md

 ## Filed mask

-These are comma-separated values that will ensure just the desire fields are changed, these field masks are required in some update requests, I can use '*' as a shorthand to update every field.
+These are comma-separated values that will ensure just the desire fields are changed.
+These "field masks" are required in some update requests.
+I can use '*' as a shorthand to update every field.

 an example of these files in a JSON representation is: